At a glance

 As standard your Online Services account is secured with a password of your choosing.
 See below for advice about choosing a secure password.

-In addition to your password, we have two optional levels of security that you can apply to your Online Services account depending on your security requirements: passphrase and Two Factor Authentication (2FA).
+In addition to your password, we have two levels of security that you can apply to your Online Services account: passphrase and Two Factor Authentication (2FA).

 Both a passphrase and 2FA can be added to your account free of charge.